 Powder River Basin spot coal prices

-For the week ended September 30, 2016, PRB (Powder River Basin) spot coal prices remained unchanged at $8.25 per short ton.
-The Powder River Basin, which is located in Wyoming and Montana, is the largest coal-producing region in the United States.
-It accounts for almost half of the country’s total coal output.
-It also represents the lowest cost thermal coal–producing region in the world.
+For the week ending November 4, 2016, PRB (Powder River Basin) spot coal prices fell nearly 0.5% to $ 11.75 per ton, as compared to $11.80 per ton one week previously.
+The Powder River Basin, which is located in Wyoming and Montana, is the largest coal-producing region in the United States and accounts for almost half of the total coal output in the US.
+It also represents the lowest cost thermal coal-producing region in the world.

-ILB (Illinois Basin) coal prices remained unchanged at $32.00 per short ton on a week-over-week basis.
+ILB (Illinois Basin) coal prices remained unchanged at $33.25 per ton on a week-over-week basis.
 This represents a multiyear low.
-Located in Illinois, Ohio, and Western Kentucky, the ILM produces high-sulfur coal.
-Notably, ILB coal became competitive with coal from the neighboring Appalachian region.
+The ILB is in Illinois, Ohio, and Western Kentucky and produces high sulfur coal.
+Notably, ILB coal became competitive with coal from the neighboring Appalachia region.
 Power plants installed scrubbers to soak up sulfur, which contributes to acid rain.

 Peabody Energy, Natural Resources Partners (NRP), and Alliance Resource Partners (ARLP) are major players that operate in the region.
 Utilities (XLU) such as Southern Company (SO) and Tennessee Valley Authority use ILB coal.

-During the week ended September 30, 2016, Central Appalachian coal prices came in at $40.20 per short ton, which is the same as the reading at the end of the previous week.
-Also, North Appalachian coal prices remained unchanged at $41.45 per short ton.
+During the week ending November 4, 2016, Central Appalachian coal prices came in at $40.00 per ton, which was the same at the end of the previous week.
+Also, North Appalachian coal prices remained unchanged at $42.25 per ton on a week-over-week basis.

-The Appalachian region, which is located in the Eastern United States, is the oldest coal-producing region in the country.
-Of all the coal-producing regions, the Appalachian region is affected most by natural gas price movements.
-Because Appalachian coal prices are already down to marginal costs, they show a reduced correlation with natural gas prices.
+The Appalachia region, which is located in the US East, is the oldest coal-producing region in the country.
+Of all the coal-producing regions, Appalachia is affected most by natural gas price movements.
+However, because Appalachian coal prices are already down to marginal costs, they now show a reduced correlation with natural gas prices.